PREAMBLE AND SUMMARY

 In Hungary, both the licensees and the HAEA maintain wide ranging relations with various international organizations and other international forums, with other countries and institutions involved in the design, manufacture, installation and operation of nuclear facilities and with research institutes.

 These relations serve as a means of exchanging knowledge and experience.
 The fact that Hungarian experts are held in high esteem internationally is demonstrated by their active role on different committees, with many of them being board members of international organizations or invited as experts.

-Hungary has been a Member of the IAEA since 1957 and the OECD Nuclear Energy Agency (OECD/NEA) since 1996.
+Hungary has been a Member of the IAEA since 1957 and the Nuclear Energy Agency of the Organisation for Economic Co-operation and Development (OECD/NEA) since 1996.

-The HAEA has concluded several memoranda of understanding on cooperation and mutual information exchange with other regulatory authorities, i.e. those of Belarus, Bulgaria, the Czech Republic, Finland, Morocco, Poland, Romania, the Russian Federation, Slovakia, Turkey, Ukraine and the United States of America.
+The HAEA has concluded memoranda of understanding on cooperation and mutual information exchange with regulatory authorities in Belarus, Bulgaria, the Czech Republic, Finland, Morocco, Poland, Romania, the Russian Federation, Slovakia, Türkiye, Ukraine and the United States of America.

 Regional programmes organized by the European Union and the IAEA play an important role in cooperation between the regulatory authorities of neighbouring countries.
 Moreover, the HAEA is taking part in quadrilateral cooperation with the Czech Republic, Slovakia and Slovenia.

 The HAEA takes part in several international cooperative activities, including the following:

 Nuclear Suppliers Group;

 European Safeguards Research and Development Association;

 European Nuclear Security Regulators' Association;